-As an organisation we work hard to manage our impact in order to reduce our effect on the environment.
-This is pursued through maintaining ISO 14001 environmental accreditation which is supported by an environmental management system (EMS) and our ISO 50001 support by an energy management system (EnMS).
+As an organisation, the Energy Saving Trust works hard to manage our impact in order to reduce our effect on the environment.
+This is pursued through maintaining ISO 14001 environmental certification which is supported by an environmental management system (EMS) and our ISO 50001 support by an energy management system (EnMS).
 The EMS and EnMS provides a systematic approach to keep current with relevant environmental legislation and provides a structure on which to base our internal environmental activities.
 It is our sustainability group which is the backbone for promoting environmental activities and sustainable behaviour throughout the organisation.

 We are committed to incorporating sustainability across all business functions in order to manage and influence the positive environmental and social impacts of our business activity, as well as to exceed our high standard of environmental excellence.
 Therefore, sustainability principles are embedded within all procurement related activities including our relationship with ethical suppliers and in the communities where we operate.